ofbennett/sentiment-analysis-app/README.md

 ## Overview

 This is an NLP machine learning system which can measure the positive/negative sentiment of user provided text.
 The machine learning model is deployable as a Python package and is placed behind an API written in Flask.
-I've built a simple front end using Dash to demonstrate the behavior of the model.
+I've built a simple front end using Dash to demonstrate the behavior of the model (demonstrated above).
 The model in the back end is currently a bidirectional LSTM.

 ## Data Sources